Spotify Promotion for Afrobeats Artists: 2026 Guide

 When Spotify's algorithm identifies a London listener who streams Burna Boy, Asake, and Tems, and that listener engages with your track, the algorithm learns that your music appeals to the same taste cluster.
 It then distributes your track to similar listeners in the same market.
 Each save from a UK diaspora listener reinforces the signal and generates premium-tier royalties.

 The campaign strategy: use Nigeria-targeted promotion to build initial engagement signals, then let Spotify's algorithm handle diaspora distribution.
-From our campaign data, tracks that achieve save rates above 3.5% in Nigeria during week one typically see measurable UK and US spillover by week three — organic streams from markets with no direct promotion spend.
+Based on Chartlex campaign data, tracks that achieve save rates above 3.5% in Nigeria during week one typically see measurable UK and US spillover by week three -- organic streams from markets with no direct promotion spend.

 For a full breakdown of per-stream rates across countries, see our guide to how much Spotify pays per stream in 2026.